meteor/galaxy-docs/content/deploy-troubleshooting.md

 2. Next, deploy to galaxy by setting the `METEOR_BINARY_DEP_WORKAROUND=t` environment variable.
 An example deploy command would look like `METEOR_BINARY_DEP_WORKAROUND=t DEPLOY_HOSTNAME=galaxy.meteor.com meteor deploy ...` , replacing `...` with the rest of your deployment command (URL, settings, etc.).

 If you are uncertain if this matches your situation, you can use [this test app](https://github.com/zol/meteor-bignum-test) to reproduce the error and confirm a fix.

+<h2 id="package-error">Module missing or package error</h2>

+This usually indicates that the module or package working locally in your application is not working after deployment.
+While third-party packages are unsupported, an explanation of our system may assist you in your troubleshooting.

+When you deploy an app, we bundle node_modules into it. npm packages that are required on the client side get build into the bundle that's uploaded to Galaxy.
+As a result, Galaxy doesn't need to npm install for client side bundling to work.

+If you are using dynamic requires - for example, require(variable) instead of require("fixed-name") - that could be problematic.
+To handle these, you should put require("react/package.json") somewhere in your application code to make sure it gets bundled.

+If you happen to be using an older version of Meteor, consider updating to a newer version, as that has been known to resolve issues in some cases.

+While troubleshooting, you may find these commands helpful: meteor npm --save invariant meteor npm --save object-assign

+A method to test in a local environment and try to mimic Galaxy is to run locally with --production.
+The way node_modules are pulled in is different on a remote deploy to a server (including Galaxy) than it is when building locally.
+The --production setting will minimize and concatenate all the js into one file, which should assist you in the troubleshooting process.